 Bedroom #3 / Upstairs

-The upstairs has been turned into a bunk room with a seating area and private bathroom.
+The upstairs has been turned into a bunk room of sorts with a seating area and private bathroom.